Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes

 \section{Conclusion}

 In this work, we studied the structural and dynamical design principles of excitonic energy transfer in the Fenna-Mattews-Olson (FMO) complex.
-We also explored these principles in the other small size excitonic systems.
-We used a time-nonlocal dynamical master equation that we developed in \cite{Shabani11} in order to efficiently simulate energy transfer process in the non-perturbative and non-Markovian regimes.
 Our numerical simulations demonstrate that the natural structure of FMO pigment-protein complex lead to a highly efficient and robust photosynthetic energy transfer wire.
-We characterized the ETE landscape by three main regions: weal localization, environment-assisted quantum transport, and strong localization, and identified the scalar $\Lambda =\frac{\lambda T}{\gamma g}$ as the key parameter to cross between these regions as one hike over the landscape.
+We characterized the ETE landscape by three main regions: weal localization, environment-assisted quantum transport, and strong localization, and identified the scalar $\Lambda =\frac{\lambda T}{\gamma g}$ as the key parameter to cross between these regions as one hikes over the landscape.

 We showed optimality and robustness of energy transport efficiency in FMO with respect to variations in all the main external parameters dictating the dynamics.
 In particular, we explored the protein-solvent environment factors: system-bath coupling strength, bath memory, temperature, and spatial correlations and dissipation; the light-harvesting antenna factor: electronic state initialization; and reaction center factors: exciton trapping rate and location.
 Next, we investigated the performance and sensitivity of the FMO with small and large variations in its internal parameters: chromophoric spatial locations, dipole moment orientations, site energies, and chromophoric density.